What is an order management system and how to choose the right one?

 Multilocation inventory management

 Do you have warehouses or inventory stored here, there, and everywhere?
 Not a problem!
-If you have inventory on consignment, with an outsourced manufacturer, or sat at another location, Katana allows you to track each location.
-This way you have a clear overview of your entire inventory, regardless where it’s stored.
+Maybe you even have inventory on consignment, with an outsourced manufacturer, or sat at another location, Katana allows you to track each location.
+This way, you have a clear overview of your entire inventory, regardless of where it’s stored.

 Running low on inventory in one location but got some spare at another?
-Perform a stock transfer, and have the issue solved with few clicks.
+Perform a stock transfer and have the issue solved with just a few clicks.

 Purchase order management

-Sometimes your orders don’t arrive together, and you can quickly forget some is on the way and order more material you don’t need.
-Katana’s order management software allows you to partially receive deliveries, so you and your team members know more is on the way.
+Sometimes, your orders don’t arrive together, and you can quickly forget some are on the way and order items you don’t need.
+Katana’s order management system allows you to partially receive deliveries, so you and your team members know more is on the way.

 Integrations